ideonate/cdsdashboards/README.md

 ## How it works

-- Data scientist creates a Jupyter Notebook as normal or uploads Streamlit Python files
+- Data scientist creates a Jupyter Notebook as normal or uploads Python files
 - Data scientist creates a new Dashboard to clone their Jupyter server
 - Other logged-in JupyterHub users see the dashboard in their list
 - Click to launch as a server, using OAuth to gain access
-- User sees a safe user-friendly Voila version of the original notebook
+- User sees a safe user-friendly version of the original notebook - served by Voila, Streamlit, Dash, Bokeh etc.

 All of this works through a new Dashboards menu item added to JupyterHub's header.